La’o Hamutuk

 On 7 December 2021, ANPM awarded PSC TL-OT-21-17 (summary in Portuguese) to TimorGAP without open bidding.
 The seven-year contract covers a 1,575 km2 area in three municipalities: Viqueque, Manufahi and Manatuto.

 La'o Hamutuk attended a socialization event for this project on 24 June 2022, and wrote a blog TimorGAP begins exploring Pualaca Block by itself.
+Two months later, ANPM issued an environmental license for a gravity survey.

 TimorGAP hetan kontratu ba area onshore Pualaca lahó prosesu tenderizasaun iha 2021